Your Child and the Flu Vaccine

 news image

-Dr. Nicola Jones-Stokreef, Developmental Pediatrician, talks about the flu and the importance of getting vaccinated.
+Dr. Ari Shore, Developmental Pediatrician, talks about the flu and the importance of getting vaccinated.

 It’s that time of year again!
 As we all head indoors with the approach of cooler weather, respiratory illnesses are on the rise, including influenza, also referred to as “the flu”.